Energy Nutrition

 The Health Building Diet is designed to boost the body‘s energy level and add fiber.
 It removes all fried and processed foods from the Vegetarian Diet and adds the ‘fiery‘ energizing qualities of grains to the purifying diet.
 This Diet has all the nutrients required to sustain you at an optimal level of health; it is a complete diet.

 One recommendation for modern eaters is to be aware of the types of fats you include in this diet.
 Modern research demonstrates the health benefits of both saturated and unsaturated fats.
 In the unsaturated fat category, there are currently three omega fatty acids, 2 of which we can’t produce internally and must get from our diet, namely omega 3 and 6.
 Omega-3 is anti-inflammatory while omega-6 is inflammatory.
 We need a greater amount of omega 3 to 6, approximately 2 to 1.
-Since most of get plenty of omega-6, it is most important to increase and supplement omega-3s.
+Since most of us get plenty of omega-6, it is vitally important to increase and supplement omega-3s.

 We can get omega-3s from flax, hemp, and chia seeds/oils; walnuts; soybeans*; olive oil; cod-liver oil; fish (oils) like salmon, mackerel, sardines, herring, oysters, and anchovies; pasture-raised eggs; and meats and dairy products from grass-fed and grass-finished animals.
 We can get omega-6s from all tree nuts and their oils, milks, and butters such as almonds, Brazil nuts, walnuts, hazelnuts, macadamia nuts, pine nuts, pistachios, pecans, and cashews; some seeds and their oils such as grapeseed, sunflower, and cottonseed*; as well as corn oil*; soybeans and tufu*; and Mayonnaise.
-(Note: the meat, egg, and fish sources are not a part of this diet, but included here for a more complete list).
+(Note: the meat, egg, and fish sources are not a part of this diet, but included here for a more complete list).2

 For a long time, saturated fats were demonized in the health care industry.
 Today we see that both saturated and unsaturated are necessary and provide different benefits.
 Monounsaturated fats, like in olive oil, can help lower bad cholesterol levels in your blood, which can lower your risk of heart disease and stroke.
 Polyunsaturated fats, like flaxseeds, are high in omega-3, anti-inflammatory, and create flexibility in the cell walls, but they are highly sensitive to light and heat, so they can easily become rancid and aren’t at all useful for cooking.
 Saturated fatty acids containing less than 16 carbon atoms are highly stable molecules that provide energy, calories, and heat.
 The shorter the saturated fatty acid, the more readily it ‘burns‘ (oxidizes), and the more easily we can digest it.
 Our liver must process (metabolize) the fats and oils we eat.
 Poor digestion of fatty foods, and feeling tired, heavy, or nauseous after fat-containing meals can be symptoms of liver malfunction.
 Shorter-chain fatty acids are less taxing on our liver than longer ones and are preferable for health.
 Short- and medium-chain saturated fatty acids (SFAs) (4 to 12 carbons in length) are found in milk fat, palm oil, and coconut oil.
 Other animal and vegetable fats contain predominantly longer-chain SFAs (more than 14 carbons) and are found chiefly in meats, butterfat, and some vegetable oils.
 The longer the SFA the more ‘sticky’ and harmful.
 Trans-fats (like you find in margarins) are toxic and to be avoided at all costs.
 They are formed by heating saturated and unsaturated fats until the molecular structure is altered.